hakonhagland/perl-projects/README.md

   respond to pull request and issues submitted to your project page and your project source code repository.

 - Do you have limited time to contribute?
-Consider providing feedback on the project's project site.
+If you do not have time to contribute, maybe you have time to provide a short feedback on the project's project site.
 For example,

   - if the project is a good idea or not,